wechaty/docusaurus/docusaurus/docs/polyglot/scala/overview.md

 ## Features of Scala-Wechaty

-* Stable interaction with back-end GRPC, continuous and stable operation for many days.
+* Stable interaction with back-end gRPC, continuous and stable operation.
 * The front end implements some functions of `Contact` and `Message`.

 ## Getting Started